Good and bad practices (II)

 1st step : normalization

-We explained in a few words in another page dealing with CCD how to preprocess raw digital images to substract dark frames and other bias to get frames ready for the post processing.
+We explained in the pages dedicated to CCD how to calibrate raw digital images during the pre-processing step to remove all artifacts like dark frames and other bias generated by the electronic sensor to get frames ready for post-processing.
 Now, before stacking these images they need to be normalized so that they cover an uniform range of brightness.

 - Display a histogram of the image light curve showing the "brightness" level of each pixel

-- Process to stretching in order to extend the histogram over the full range of data.
+- Stretching the color channels or luminance range in order to extend the histogram over the full range of data